moscatena/Seasonal-Flu-Vaccine-Prediction/README.md

 ## Conclusions

-Given all the information we gathered and visualized, the recommendations we have are:
+Given all the information we modeled, the recommendations we have are:
 ***
 * If making awarness campaings, target the younger audience